NeurIPS-2026-code/Reflective-Experience-for-Memory-Search/README.md

 # 🧠 R²-Mem: Reflective Experience for Memory Search
 ## 📄 Abstract
 Deep search has recently emerged as a promising paradigm for enabling agents to retrieve fine-grained historical information without heavy memory pre-managed.
 However, existing deep search agents for memory system repeat past error behaviors because they fail to learn from the prior high- and low-quality search trajectories.
 To address this limitation, we propose R²-Mem, a reflective experience framework for memory search systems.
 In the offline stage, a Rubric-guided Evaluator scores low- and high-quality steps in historical trajectories, and a self-Reflection Learner distills the corresponding abstract experience.
 During the online inference, the retrieved experience will guide future search actions to avoid repeated mistakes and maintain high-quality behaviors.
 Extensive experiments demonstrate that R²-Mem consistently improves both effectiveness and efficiency over strong baselines, improving F1 scores by up to 22.6%, while reducing token consumption by 12.9% and search iterations by 20.2%.
 These results verify that R²-Mem provides a RL-free and low-cost solution for self-improving LLM agents.

+code will update later...
+The tutorial will be updated later...